gradeup/gradeup.github.io/_posts/2017-08-09-experience-fifth-elephant-conference.md

 The talk can be found [here](https://fifthelephant.talkfunnel.com/2017/80-augmenting-solrs-nlp-capabilities-with-deep-learni)

-Note: All Stretching Sessions were really fun.
+PS: All Stretching Sessions were really fun.